nano

 solution

 From the start, the goal was to bridge the gap between education and entertainment.
-I led the creative vision, defining Nano's tone, core loop, and visual identity.
+I led the creative vision across both the VR experience and the surrounding classroom flow, shaping the game’s tone, core loop, and visual identity.

 01